 Prerequisite: Completion of all first year courses, except Property and Criminal Justice (or Democracy and Coercion), or Criminal Procedure, is required.

-Students must attend each class session in its entirety in order to receive credit for the seminar.
-All enrolled and waitlisted students must attend the first class session in order to be enrolled.
-In Fall 2013, this seminar will meet for five days of intensive sessions as follows: 10/18, 12:15 - 4:45 p.m.; 10/19 and 10/20, 9:00 a.m. - 6:30 p.m.; and 11/9 and 11/10, 9:00 a.m. - 6:30 p.m.
+In Fall 2015, this seminar will meet for five days of intensive sessions as follows: 10/16, 12:15 - 4:45 p.m.; 10/17 and 10/18, 9:00 a.m. - 6:30 p.m.; and 11/7 and 11/8, 9:00 a.m. - 6:30 p.m.